Behavior3 Editor

 onComplete(status)

-Checker scripts register custom argument validators with @behavior3.check("name").
-They are used by both Inspector validation and project builds.
+@behavior3.check("name") registers a custom field validator used by both Inspector validation and project builds

-For compatibility, supported script files may still export classes through named Hook, BuildHook, BatchHook, or default, but the decorator-based forms above are the canonical APIs.
+For compatibility, supported script files may still export classes through named Hook, BuildHook, BatchHook, or default, but the decorator-based APIs above are the canonical forms.

 npm install -D vscode-behavior3